j4y/developerportal/pages/platforms/windows.md

 ```
 struct Appearance
 {
     Gender gender; //enumeration with values of {Unknown, Male, Female}
     Glasses glasses; //enumeration with values {No, Yes}
 };
 ```

 <strong>Emotions</strong>

 <code>Emotions</code> is a representation of the probabilities of the emotions detected.
-Each value represents a probability between 0 to 100 of the presence of the emotion in the frame analyzed.
+Each value represents a probability from 0 to 100 of the presence of the emotion in the frame analyzed.
 Valence, a measure of positivity or negativity of the expressions, ranges from -100 to 100:

 ```
 struct Emotions
 {
     float Joy;
     float Fear;
     float Disgust;
     float Sadness;
     float Anger;
     float Surprise;
     float Contempt;
     float Valence;
     float Engagement;
 };
 ```

 <strong>Emoji</strong>

 <code>Emoji</code> is a representation of the probability of Emoji expressions detected.
-Each value represents a probability between 0 to 100 of the presence of the Emoji expression in the frame analyzed.
+Each value represents a probability from 0 to 100 of the presence of the Emoji expression in the frame analyzed.

 ```
 struct Emojis